Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Rough and Smooth Pseudodifferential Operators

 \section{Rough and Smooth Pseudodifferential Operators}

 In this section we apply Proposition~\ref{intro:pwsparse} to prove Theorems~\ref{thm:rough-symbols} and \ref{thm:rough-amplitudes}.
-Our methods here are essentially identical to those in \cite{BC}, but we include them for sake of presenting a complete argument.
-First, we recall the Hörmander classes of symbols. \begin{definition} A function $\sigma \colon \R^n \times \R^n \to \C$ belongs to the space $S^m_{\rho.\delta}$ ($m,\rho,\delta\in\R$) if it is infinitely differentiable and satisfies
+Our methods here are largely the same as those in \cite{BC}, but we include them for sake of presenting a complete argument.

-for each pair of multi-indices $\alpha$ and $\beta$. \end{definition} We also recall the definition of rough symbols and amplitudes (see, for example, \cite{MRS1}).